-Lab assignments will be completed online through Sage Cloud.
-You do not need to purchase any software or equipment for the labs, and you are free to use your own computer if you prefer.
-To work at home, you'll only need an internet connection - no software needs to be installed.
+You do not need to purchase any software or equipment for the labs, but you are free to use your own computer if you prefer.

 Midterm Exams

 We will have two midterm exams.
 You will be given an exact list of topics, along with a review sheet, approximately one week before each exam.
 Use of notes, textbooks, calculators, electronic devices, or other materials will not be permitted during an exam.